Ajisco/Depression-prediction/README.md

 <br><br><br>

 ## 📍 Data
-The dataset was in a tabular (CSV) format and was gotten frfom kaggle [Here](https://www.kaggle.com/datasets/larsen0966/student-performance-data-set), which was subsequently cleaned and wrangled in preparation for machine learning.<br><br><br>
+The dataset was in a tabular (CSV) format and was gotten from a research studies, which was subsequently cleaned and wrangled in preparation for machine learning.<br><br><br>

 ## 📍 Skills and Technologies